psybuglite/vcuody/content/blog/vcuody/index.md

 ---
-title: VCUODY
+title: Welcome
 date: 2019-11-11
 tags:
-- vaporwave
+- hello
-description: I think the most trendy thing about this site is its vibrant colors.
+description: This is a sample of what I'm working on.

 ---
 Welcome to Vcuody's blog.